Skip to content

 The winner question is always:

-If there’s one path and it fails, you stop.
+If there is one path and it fails, you stop.

 Try this: